- 5.4.1. Apply the basic integration formulas.

 Section 5.4 Exercises

-Use basic integration formulas to compute the following antiderivatives of definite integrals.
+Use basic integration formulas to compute the following antiderivatives of definite integrals or definite integrals.

 Write an integral that expresses the increase in the perimeter of a square when its side length s increases from 2 units to 4 units and evaluate the integral.